 You can also get a delicious meal from RM 8 (US$1.95) at the food courts in most shopping malls.

 Estimated daily budget for food and drinks: RM 30 (US$ 7) per day or RM 420 (US$ 101) total.

-You can buy a tourist sim card for as low as US$ 8.35 for 30 days of data on Klook and just pick up at the airport in either Kuala Lumpur, Penang or Langkawi.
+Most hotels have free Wi-Fi but if you need to use a GPS during your 2-week Malaysia itinerary,you can buy a tourist sim card for as low as US$ 8.35 for 30 days of data on Klook and just pick it up at the airport in either Kuala Lumpur, Penang or Langkawi.

 Overall estimated budget for 2 weeks in Malaysia: RM 225 (US$ 54) per day or RM 3,150 (USS 760) total.

 There you go!
-The complete guide to Malaysia for 14 days on a budget!
+The complete guide to spending 14 days in Malaysia on a budget!
+If you want to add Singapore to your itinerary as well, you can check out my Singapore and Malaysia itinerary guide.
 Let me know in the comments below if you enjoyed reading this Malaysia itinerary and which cities you’re more excited to explore!
-And if you have any other recommendations feel free to share them!
+And if you have any other recommendations feel free to share them below!

 Read more about Malaysia: